MalekKamel/RxRequester-Swift/README.md

 # RxRequester-Swift

-A simple wrapper for RxSwift, Alamofire and Moya that helps you:
+A simple wrapper for RxSwift, Alamofire and Moya that abstracts repetitive code  helps you:
 - [ ] Make clean RxSwift requests.
 - [ ] Inline & Global error handling.
 - [ ] Resume the current request after errors like token expired error.